TechKumarNitish/portfolio_website_testimonials_section/README.md

-# Footer Section of Portfolio Web Page
+# Testimonial Section of Portfolio Web Page
-This is simple footer section of  portfolio web page build  with Bootstrap CSS configured and HTML.
+This is simple Testimonial section of  portfolio web page build  with Bootstrap CSS configured and HTML.
 It uses Bootstrap CSS version **4.5**.

 ## Usage